John Hawkesworth (book editor): Biography

 He was commissioned by the Admiralty to edit Captain James Cook's papers relative to his first voyage.
 For this work, An Account of the Voyages undertaken ... for making discoveries in the Southern Hemisphere and performed by Commodore Byrone John Byron, Captain Wallis, Captain Carteret and Captain Cook (from 1702 to 1771) drawn up from the Journals ...
-(3 vols, 1773) Hawkesworth is said to have received from the publishers the sum of £6000.
+(3 vols, 1773) Hawkesworth is said to have received from the publishers the sum of £6000, an unprecented amount at the time, and An Account would go on to become one of the most popular travel books of the eighteenth century.
 His descriptions of the manners and customs of the South Seas were, however, regarded by many critics as inexact and hurtful to the interests of morality, and the severity of their strictures is said to have hastened his death.
 He was buried in the parish church at Bromley, Kent, where he and his wife had kept a school.

 Hawkesworth was a close imitator of Johnson both in style and thought, and was at one time on very friendly terms with him.
 It is said that he presumed on his success, and lost Johnson's friendship as early as 1756.